 What to Have in Mind When Creating a Penetration Pricing Strategy

-- Is your strategy legal?
-The line between penetration pricing and shadier practices like loss leader pricing and predatory pricing can often be muddled.
-Loss leader pricing is a practice where a company sells certain products at a loss with the intention of swaying customers to buy its higher-priced, more profitable offerings.
+Loss leader pricing is when a company sells certain products at a loss to sway customers to buy its higher-priced, more profitable offerings.

-- Inability to raise prices - There’s also the chance that when you try to raise prices on your customers, they just won’t accept it and will take their business elsewhere.
+Inability to raise prices.
+There’s also the chance that when you try to raise prices, customers just won’t accept it and will take their business elsewhere.

 Penetration Pricing Examples

-Do you grumble a bit every time you receive an email that says your Netflix monthly subscription is going up?
+Do you grumble when you receive an email that says your Netflix monthly subscription is going up?
 Me too.
 But I also close the email and go back to what I was doing without giving it a second thought.
 Netflix is a great example of penetration pricing done right.

 Internet and Cable Providers

-This athletic clothing brand sends you a three-piece outfit valued at around $100 for only $49.99.
-This is vastly cheaper than other popular athleisure brands like Lululemon or Athleta which sell a single pair of tights starting at around $100.
+This athletic clothing brand offers you access to a two-piece outfit valued at around $100 for only $59.95.
+This is cheaper than other popular athleisure brands like Lululemon or Athleta, which typically sell a single pair of full-length tights starting at around $100.